Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 - Those with eczema or rosacea

-- Pregnant or breastfeeding women (consult your doctor first)
+- Pregnant or breastfeeding women (consult your physician first)

 Signs You’re Overdoing It